This topic describes how to create a serverless Kubernetes (ASK) cluster in the Container Service for Kubernetes (ACK) console.

 - Log on to the ACK console.

-- In Clusters, click Create Serverless Kubernetes Cluster.
+- In the upper-right corner of the Clusters page, click Create Kubernetes Cluster.

-- Select Existing VPC: If you select this option, you need to select a VPC from the VPC drop-down list and select VSwitches from the VSwitch drop-down list.
+- Select Existing VPC: If you select this option, you must select a VPC from the VPC drop-down list and select vSwitches in the VSwitch section.
 If you want to enable Internet access, for example, to download container images from the Internet, you must configure a NAT gateway.
-We recommend that you upload container images to an Container Registry (ACR) instance in the region where the cluster is deployed.
+We recommend that you upload container images to a Container Registry instance in the region where the cluster is deployed.
 This way, you can pull the images through the VPC.

 For more information, see Create a VPC.

-NAT Gateway Specify whether to automatically create a NAT gateway and configure SNAT entries for the VPC.
+Zone Select a zone to deploy the cluster.
+NAT Gateway Specify whether to automatically create a NAT gateway and configure SNAT entries for the NAT gateway.

 For more information, see What is an EIP?.

 If Log Service is not enabled, you cannot use the cluster auditing feature.
-For more information, see Quick Start.
+For more information about Log Service, see Quick Start.

+Knative Specify whether to enable Knative.
+Knative is a Kubernetes-based serverless framework.
+Knative is intended for developing a cloud-native and cross-platform orchestration standard for serverless applications.
+For more information, see Overview.
 Deletion Protection Specify whether to enable deletion protection.
-If you select this check box, the cluster cannot be deleted in the console or by calling API operations.
+If you select this check box, the cluster cannot be deleted in the console or by calling the API.
 This avoids user errors.
-LabelsAttach labels to nodes.
+LabelsAdd labels to nodes.
 Enter keys and values, and then click Add.Note

 - Key is required.
 Value is optional.

 - Keys are not case-sensitive.
-A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.
+A key must not exceed 64 characters in length, and cannot start with aliyun, http://, or https://.

 - Values are not case-sensitive.
-A value must be 1 to 128 characters in length, and cannot start with http:// or https://.
+A value must not exceed 128 characters in length, and cannot start with http:// or https://.

 Terms of Service You must read and select Terms of Service for Serverless Kubernetes before the cluster is created.

-- Click Create Cluster on the right side of the page.
+- On the right side of the page, click Create Cluster.
 In the Confirm message, click OK to start the deployment.

 What to do next

-After the cluster is created, you can find the created cluster on the Clusters page in the console.
+After the cluster is created, you can view the created ASK cluster on the Clusters page in the ACK console.

-On the Clusters page, find the created cluster and click Details in the Actions column.
-On the details page, click the Basic Information tab to view the basic information about the cluster and click the Connection Information tab to view the connections to the cluster.
+On the Clusters page, find the newly created cluster and click Details in the Actions column.
+On the details page, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.